thibaudcolas/thib.me/src/_posts/2020-05-01-accessibility-audits-getting-started.md

 If you don’t know where to start – here are the easiest first steps:

 - If you’re familiar with command-line tools and want something quick, grab [Pa11y](https://github.com/pa11y/pa11y) and point it at pages.
-- If you want to analyse a page more thorouhgly, use [Accessibility Insights](https://accessibilityinsights.io/).
+- If you want to analyse a page more thoroughly, use [Accessibility Insights](https://accessibilityinsights.io/).

 ## Intermediate-level auditing